Art...

 Today mosaic is used in many fields by architects and designers, in furniture, decoration, but also by artists.
 It is timeless.

-Deeply inspired by the classical sculpture, Goa enlightens elements of statues or architecture.
-To him, creating mosaic is like making a puzzle with porcelain stoneware pieces that he cuts and re-cuts until the pieces fit together perfectly, gradually revealing a shape, a face, a body...
+For Goa, creating mosaic is like making a puzzle with porcelain stoneware pieces that he cuts and re-cuts until the pieces fit together perfectly, gradually revealing a shape, a face, a body...

 ...
 And ceramics